linuxbox-cz/pgdist/README.md

 pgdist dbparam-set OWNER My_beatufil_role ENCODING utf8 CONNECTION LIMIT -1
 ```

+**ARGS - required**:

-* Parameters are described here: https://www.postgresql.org/docs/9.6/sql-createdatabase.html, PGdist will literally take it and put it at the end of command
+- `dbparam` - parameters to create database with, see more: https://www.postgresql.org/docs/current/sql-createdatabase.html, PGdist will literally take it and put it at the end of command

 And you will also want to list them: